Alison Bate is an experienced journalist and editor based in Vancouver, Canada.

-Her published articles about Sudan include The Bint Formula: Following my grandfather’s footsteps (Reader’s Digest Canada, 2009); Teaching in the Muslim World (Transitions Abroad, 2008); and Bint el Sudan (Brownbook Magazine, 2015)
+Her published articles about Sudan include The Bint Formula: Following my grandfather’s footsteps (Reader’s Digest Canada, 2009); Teaching in the Muslim World (Transitions Abroad, 2008); and Bint el Sudan (Brownbook Magazine, Issue No. 49, 2015)

 Bate has appeared as a panellist on freelance writing and moderator of a panel entitled The E-world: Online tips for writers.
 She is also a member of Pen Canada.

-Online, she co-founded and ran a 100-page website for a nonprofit for two years, and set up a blog for the Bowen Island Writing Festival.
+Online, she co-founded and ran a 100-page website for the BC Newspaper Awards for two years, and set up a blog for the Bowen Island writing festival.